gchure/reproducible_research_doc/doc.md

 presentation of data.
 In my experience, the programs written to perform the aforementioned tasks are tailor-made to fit that particular problem.
 Unfortunately, these bits of code are typically closer to a Frankenstein creature than a tailor-made suit.
 Hardcoded numbers, ambiguously named variables, and absent (or flat-out wrong) documentation are the most common afflictions found lurking in the code base.
-While this writing is not meant to educate on how to write scientific software, merely organizing the codebase by separating the *executed* code from the *defined functions*
+While this writing is not meant to educate on how to write scientific software, merely organizing the codebase by separating the *executed code* from the *defined functions* would go a long way towards making the analysis understandable, and therefore reproducible.

-As of this writing, I am nearing the end of my PhD and find myself reflecting on what I've learned, and more importantly, what I could have done better.
+As of this writing, I am nearing the end of my PhD and find myself reflecting on what I've learned (it's quite a lot), and more importantly, what I could have done better.
 Over the course of my graduate research, I've had the immense privilege to be involved in projects so-called "scientific socialism" where first authorship of our work was split amongst five graduate students